Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: A proto-example: braided systems of algebras

-The braided systems studied in this section have unital associative algebras (= \emph{UAAs}) as components~$V_i$, and ``associativity braidings'' from~\cite{Lebed1} as the diagonal parts $\sigma_{i,i}$ of the braiding.
-We exhibit a bijection between such braided systems and \textit{braided tensor products of algebras}, identifying braided modules over the former with usual modules over the latter.
-The ``component permuting'' Proposition~\ref{thm:BrSystInv} then yields rules for permuting the factors of braided tensor products of algebras.
-Concrete examples illustrating the advantages of our braided system approach follow in subsequent sections.
-In this section $\C$ is again \underline{monoidal}, not necessarily preadditive.
+The braided systems studied in this section have unital associative algebras (\emph{UAAs}) as components~$V_i$.
+We exhibit a bijection between such systems and \emph{braided tensor products of algebras}, identifying braided modules over the former with usual modules over the latter.
+Proposition~\ref{thm:BrSystInv} then yields rules for permuting the factors of braided tensor products of algebras.
+Examples will follow.
+In this section $\C$ is {monoidal}, not necessarily additive.